Uterine microbiome: Uterine microbiome and fertility

+In the past, the uterine cavity had been traditionally considered to be sterile, but potentially susceptible to be affected by vaginal bacteria.
+However, this idea has been disproved.
+Moreover, it's been shown that endometrial and vaginal microbiota can differ in structure and composition in some women.

+The microbiome of the innermost layer of the uterus, the endometrium, may influence its capacity to allow an embryo to implant.
+The existence of more than 10% of non-Lactobacillus bacteria in the endometrium is correlated with negative impacts on reproductive function and should be considered as an emerging cause of implantation failure and pregnancy loss.

 Characteristics

 Bacteria, viruses and one genus of yeasts are a normal part of the uterus before and during pregnancy.
-The uterus has been found to possess its own characteristic microbiome that differs significantly from the vaginal microbiome, consisting primarily of lactobacillus species, and at far fewer numbers.In addition, the immune system is able to differentiate between those bacteria normally found in the uterus and those that are pathogenic.
+The uterus has been found to possess its own characteristic microbiome that differs significantly from the vaginal microbiome, consisting primarily of lactobacillus species, and at far fewer numbers.
+In addition, the immune system is able to differentiate between those bacteria normally found in the uterus and those that are pathogenic.
 Hormonal changes have an effect on the microbiota of the uterus.

 Taxa

 Commensals

 The organisms listed below have been identified as commensals in the healthy uterus.
 Some also have the potential for growing to the point of causing disease: